Perelandra0x309/secure-im/guide_single_device.md

 layout: single
 title: Apps to use on a single device
 ---
-These five apps have excellent quality and security if you only need to use one device.
-Wire and WickrMe can be used with a single device but can also be used on multiple devices, so if you do choose to start using multiple devices in the future those apps will make that transition easy.<br>
+These seven apps have excellent quality and security if you only need to use one device.
+Wire, WickrMe and Keybase can be used with a single device but can also be used on multiple devices, so if you do choose to start using multiple devices in the future those apps will make that transition easy.<br>
 <table>
 {% include install_wire_row.md %}
 {% include install_threema_row.md %}
 {% include install_wickrme_row.md %}
 {% include install_safeswiss_row.md %}
 {% include install_twinme_row.md %}
+{% include install_briar_row.md %}
+{% include install_keybase_row.md %}
 </table>